-The Permit Holder and Event Organizer must provide proof of insurance by way of submitting an original Certificate of Insurance to the Municipality in accordance with the last statement of this paragraph.
+The Permit Holder and Event Organizer must provide proof of insurance by way of submitting an original Certificate of Insurance naming the Township of Huron-Kinloss additionally insured, in accordance with the last statement of this paragraph.
 The Certificate of Insurance must be in effect for date(s) where Municipal property is being used or occupied by the Event Organizer and Permit Holder.
 Failure to provide proof of insurance in accordance with this Section will void the rental.